belimumab (Intravenous route)

 You may also receive medicines to help prevent allergic reactions to the injection.

 belimumab comes with a Medication Guide.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.

 Precautions While Using belimumab

-It is very important that your doctor check your progress at regular visits to make sure that belimumab is working properly and to decide if you should continue to take it.
+It is very important that your doctor check your progress at regular visits to make sure belimumab is working properly and to decide if you should continue to receive it.

 You should not receive belimumab if you are also using other biologic therapies or cyclophosphamide (Cytoxan®).

 Tell your doctor if you are pregnant or if you plan to become pregnant.
 Women who could potentially get pregnant must use an effective form of birth control during therapy and for at least 4 months after the last dose.

 belimumab may increase your risk of developing infections, including a serious brain infection called progressive multifocal leukoencephalopathy (PML).
 Avoid being near people who are sick and wash your hands often.
 Check with your doctor right away if you have a fever, chills, a cough that won't go away, flu-like symptoms, a headache, night sweats, or weight loss.
 Tell your doctor if you have balance problems, confusion, difficulty talking or walking, dizziness, memory loss, or vision changes.

 Using belimumab may increase your risk of getting cancer.
 Talk to your doctor if you have concerns about this risk.

 Belimumab may cause an infusion reaction while you are receiving it or right after the infusion ends.
 Check with your doctor or nurse right away if you have a headache, itching, dizziness, fainting, lightheadedness, nausea, muscle or joint pain, or a rash.